gatsbyjs/gatsby/docs/docs/reference/functions/middleware-and-helpers.md

 #### Increasing or decreasing the payload limit

-By default the limit is `100kb`.
+By default, the limit is `100kb`.
 If the request body is larger than that it will result in automatic `413 Request Entity Too Large` response without executing function handler at all.

 If your use case require a higher limit, you can bump it up in `config`.